YouTube and the #deathcult of “Independent” Media

 1. Direct Action > Endless Process

 From anti-roads to climate camps, action mattered more than Zoom calls or social media petitions.
 Protest camps, blockades, squats: they disrupted the system physically, not just discursively.
-Lesson from this is got off the timeline.
+Lesson from this is to got off the digital timeline.
 Occupy space, take risks, make it visible.
 Without action, all the online noise is just background music to the #deathcult.

 1. Messy Coalitions > Purity Politics

 Earlier waves brought anarchists, trade unionists, students, farmers, hackers, and faith groups into loose alliances.
 Today, movements too often fragment into micro-identities that cannot scale.
-The lesson: you don’t need to agree on everything, you just need a shared enemy and a common tactic. #KISS.
+The lesson: you don’t need to agree on everything, you just need a shared enemy and a common tactics. #KISS.

 1. Culture Matters